UIC Bioengineering graduate student places at Three Minute Thesis competition

 UIC Bioengineering grad student places at Three Minute Thesis competition

-Richard and Loan Hill Department of Bioengineering graduate student Trinh Lam recently took third place at the University of Illinois at Chicago’s third annual Three Minute Thesis competition.
+Richard and Loan Hill Department of Bioengineering graduate student Trinh Lam recently took third place at the University of Illinois Chicago’s third annual Three Minute Thesis competition.

 The 3MT competition, which was developed by The University of Queensland in Australia, helps students effectively explain their research in three minutes.
 The short explanations also help the students discuss their work in a way non-specialists can understand.
 The competition was open to students enrolled in either a master’s or PhD program with an original research project.